-Ms Kiely is an experienced Executive and Company Director with over 25 years of experience in health care, financial services and consulting in Australia, Europe and South Africa.
-Ms Kiely is also currently a Director of the Black Dog Institute and CEO of Good Sammy Enterprises.
-Prior to this, she has held senior roles with Silver Chain.
-HBF Health Fund. nib health funds, MBF and was an Associate Partner at global consulting firm Accenture.
+Ms Kiely is an experienced Executive and Company Director with over 30 years of experience in health care, financial services and consulting in Australia, Europe and South Africa.
+Ms Kiely is also currently a Non-Executive Director of AIA Health and the Black Dog Institute.
+She is also CEO of Good Sammy Enterprises.
+Prior to this, she has held senior roles with Silver Chain, HBF Health Fund, nib health funds, MBF and was an Associate Partner at global consulting firm Accenture.
 She has also held a number of Board positions in the financial services and health sectors.
 Ms Kiely has an Honours Degree in Business Science from the University of Cape Town and is a Graduate of the Australian Institute of Company Directors.
 Ms Kiely joined the AFG Board as a Non-Executive Director in March 2016 and is Chair of the Remuneration and Nomination Committee, a member of the Audit Committee and a member of the Risk and Compliance Committee.